Continuing Christ's ministry of preaching, teaching, and healing in his birthplace

-Christmas Lutheran Church stands as part of that on going witness and proclamation of the Christian faith.
-It is the oldest Lutheran Church in Palestine, started in 1854 by German missionaries.
-Today, it is one of the 6 Lutheran Churches of the Evangelical Lutheran Church in Jordan and the Holy Land.
-Our congregation has about 200 Palestinian Christian members, as well as a few internationals.
-Our primary worship language is Arabic, the language of our people.
+The Evangelical Christmas Lutheran Church is the oldest Lutheran Church in Palestine, started in 1854 by German missionaries.
+Today, it is one of six Lutheran Churches of the Evangelical Lutheran Church in Jordan and the Holy Land.

-The Church itself was built 1886-1893.
-Unique in the architecture is the shape of the tower reflecting the typical Bethlehemite woman’s hat of the 19th century.
-The 14 stained glass windows are original.
-The three in the center tell the Christmas story, as this is Christmas Church.
-The 3 in the left apse show the life of Christ until his baptism.
-The flight to Egypt, portraying Jesus and his family as refugees, has been a powerful image for this congregation, 2/3 of who are refugees themselves.
-The three windows on the right portray the passion and resurrection, with the crucifixion in the center.
-The remaining windows in the main apse are related to Bethlehem’s biblical history and landscape.
+The three windows behind the altar tell the Christmas story the church is named for.
+The three windows in the left apse show the life of Christ through his baptism in the river Jordan.
+The window on the righthand side of the left apse depicts the flight to Egypt.
+This particular window, which portrays Jesus and his parents as refugees, is a powerful image for this congregation, two-thirds of whom are refugees themselves.
+The three windows in the right apse portray the passion and resurrection, with the crucifixion in the center.
+The remaining windows in the sanctuary depict Bethlehem’s biblical history and landscape.

 During both the First and Second Intifadas, Christmas Lutheran was damaged.
 Despite this, all the stained glass windows are largely intact.
 In 1967, the roof and ceiling of the sanctuary were damaged by a bomb, but the windows were undamaged.